International Stuttering Awareness Day

 International Stuttering Awareness Day (ISAD), or International Stammering Awareness Day, is an annual celebration held on October 22.
 It was first held in the UK and Ireland, in 1998.
 The day is intended to raise public awareness of the issues faced by millions of people – one percent of the world's population – who stutter, or stammer.

-Every year, stuttering communities and associations around the world get together, put on events and campaign to highlight how certain aspects of society can be difficult for people who stammer; to challenge negative attitudes and discrimination; and to debunk myths that people who stammer are nervous or less intelligent.
+Every year, stuttering communities and associations around the world get together, put on events and campaign to highlight how certain aspects of society can be difficult for people who stammer.

 ISAD also celebrates the many notable figures who stammer who have made a mark on the world now and throughout history in the fields of science, politics, philosophy, art, cinema and music.

 Organization

 Different countries and organizations participate in ISAD in their own way.
 Some organizations that regularly have ISAD activities: